pbs/resty/doc/tutorial.rst

 :mod:`resty` provides two types of clients:

-* the default client - uses summaries if available therefore the interactions with the api are much faster
+* the default :mod:`client` - uses summaries if available therefore the interactions with the api are much faster

-* dumb_client - does not use summaries and relies strictly on links
+* :mod:`dumb_client` - does not use summaries and relies strictly on links

 ..
 Note::

-    Summary of the resource can be available as additional attributes on the collection
+    The summary is composed from all additional attributes (not required) that a minimum document representation has.
+The minimum documentation representation is used whenever a document has a relationship to another document.

 Step 2: Load the entrypoint and select a service